nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

 npm test
 ```

-> note: these are very slow tests
+> note: these are slow tests

 ## Authors